maxpatiiuk/dotfiles/npm/eslintrc/README.md

 # ESLint Configuration

-A very strict configuration for ESLint with support for Typescipt, React and Prettier.
+A very strict configuration for ESLint with support for TypeScript, React and Prettier.

 ## Usage